microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 ## Language Client / Language Server

-Since language servers usually act on a workspace they are also affected by the introduction of multi-root workspaces.
+Since language servers usually act on a workspace, they are also affected by the introduction of multi-root workspaces.
 A language server extension needs to check for the following items and adopt its code accordingly:

-- If the server accesses the `rootPath` or `rootURI` property of the `InitializeParams` passed in the [`initialize` request](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#initialize) then the language server must instead use the property `workspaceFolders`.
+- If the server accesses the `rootPath` or `rootURI` property of the `InitializeParams` passed in the [`initialize` request](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#initialize), then the language server must instead use the property `workspaceFolders`.
 Since workspace folders can come and go dynamically the server also needs to register for `workspace/didChangeWorkspaceFolders` notifications.
 The documentation can be found [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.workspaceFolders.ts).

 - If the server is using configuration settings the author also has to review the scope of the settings (see the [Settings section](#settings) above).
 For a language server, 'resource' scope is typically preferred since it enables a user to configure that language settings on a per-folder basis.
-In addition, the server has to change the way settings are accessed (see the [Language Settings section](#language-settings) below).
+In addition, the server has to change the way settings are accessed, (see the [Language Settings section](#language-settings) below).

 ### Single language server or server per folder?

-The first decision the author of a language server must make is whether a single server can handle all the folders in a multi-root folder setup or whether you want to run a server per root folder.
+The first decision the author of a language server must make is whether a single server can handle all the folders in a multi-root folder setup, or whether you want to run a server per root folder.
 Using a single server is the recommended way.
 Sharing a single server is more resource-friendly than running multiple servers.

-Language servers that operate on a single file like a CSS or JSON file or linters that validate a single file at a time can easily handle multiple folders.
+Language servers that operate on a single file, like a CSS or JSON file, or linters that validate a single file at a time, can easily handle multiple folders.
 We have already migrated the HTML, JSON, CSS language servers and the 'eslint' and 'tslint' Language servers.
 We have implemented them all as a single language server.
 The [lsp-sample example](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-sample) demonstrates the use of the new protocol workspace folder and configuration protocol.
 We recommend that you also review the corresponding extensions when migrating your server.

 Language servers that operate on multiple files with interdependencies can be different and you need to evaluate whether you want to start a server per workspace folder to isolate folders from each other.
-We have migrated the TypeScript/JavaScript language server and we were able to use a single server for multiple folders.
-We added support to this to the `vscode-languageclient` library and the [lsp-multi-server-sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-multi-server-sample) example demonstrates the use of a server per folder.
+We have migrated the TypeScript/JavaScript language server, and we were able to use a single server for multiple folders.
+We added support to this to the `vscode-languageclient` library, and the [lsp-multi-server-sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/lsp-multi-server-sample) example demonstrates the use of a server per folder.

 ### Language settings

 In the current version of the language server protocol, the client pushes settings to the server.
 With the introduction of a resource scope, this is not possible anymore since the actual settings values can depend on a resource.
 We introduce a protocol which allows servers to fetch settings from a client comparable to the `getConfiguration` API in the extension host.
 The protocol addition is documented [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.configuration.ts).
 The bundled CSS or HTML language extensions illustrate this approach.

 A setting that supports file paths relative to a workspace needs special treatment.
 In the single folder case, the language server process is started in the root folder of the workspace.
 A relative path can then be resolved easily since the server's home directory corresponds to the workspace root.
-In the multi-root folder setup, this is no longer the case and when the setting is defined as a resource scoped setting, then the path needs to be resolved per root folder.
-One approach that has worked well for us, is to resolve the relative file path of a setting on the client using the new settings API.
+In the multi-root folder setup, this is no longer the case, and when the setting is defined as a resource scoped setting, then the path needs to be resolved per root folder.
+One approach that has worked well for us is to resolve the relative file path of a setting on the client using the new settings API.
 In this way, the server only sees absolute paths.
 An example for this can be found in [vscode-tslint](https://github.com/Microsoft/vscode-tslint/blob/2a9b46d57489b180f3fc0ad0acc15c3071541acf/tslint/extension.ts#L199).
 It uses the `vscode-languageclient` middleware to transform the relative file paths.

 ## Samples